wojciech-projects/hobby-library/crawler/README.md

 # TODO NEXT

-[] Find a parsing library for go and try it on the example page
+[x] Find a parsing library for go and try it on the example page [ ] Try to parse related titles?
+[ ] Extract thumbnails URLs
+[ ] Make a list of mangas I want to parse